lukso-network/docs/docs/standards/smart-contracts/lsp0-erc725-account.md

 2.Then return the return value received after this low level call.

-- If the data sent is **prepended with 4 zeros (0)**, then the call should be checked for an extension, if there is none the call should still pass.
+- If the data sent is **prepended with 4 zeros (0)**, then the call should be checked for an extension.
+If there is none, the call should still pass.

+  _Example:_

-  For example, sending value to the contract can be associated with a message, such as `"Here is 1 Ether" after encoding the message as bytes: `0x486572652069732031204574686572`.
+  Sending value to the contract can be associated with a message, such as `"Here is 1 Ether" after encoding the message as bytes: `0x486572652069732031204574686572`.

   To make the call to the contract pass, it should be prepended with `bytes4(0)`.
 A call to the **LSP0** with `0x00000000486572652069732031204574686572` as data **will pass** if there is no extension set.
 If an extension is set for the `bytes4(0)` selector, the call will either pass or revert depending on the logic of the extension.